Memory-bound function: Memory-bound functions and memory functions

 While the recursive-only algorithm is simpler and more elegant than the algorithm that uses recursion and memoization, the latter has a significantly lower time complexity than the former.

-The term "memory-bound function" has surfaced only recently and is used principally to describe a function that uses XOR and consists of a series of computations in which each computation depends on the previous computation.
-Whereas memory functions have long been an important actor in improving time complexity, memory-bound functions have seen far fewer applications.
-Recently, however, scientists have proposed a method using memory-bound functions as a means to discourage spammers from abusing resources, which could be a major breakthrough in that area.
+The term "memory-bound function" has only come into use relatively recently, and is used principally to describe a function that uses XOR and consists of a series of computations in which each computation depends on the previous computation.
+Memory functions have long been an important tool used to improve time complexity, but memory-bound functions have seen far fewer applications.

 Using memory-bound functions to prevent spam

 Memory-bound functions might be useful in a proof-of-work system that could deter spam, which has become a problem of epidemic proportions on the Internet.

 In 1992, IBM research scientists Cynthia Dwork and Moni Naor published a paper at CRYPTO 1992 titled Pricing via Processing or Combatting Junk Mail, suggesting a possibility of using CPU-bound functions to deter abusers from sending spam.
 The scheme was based on the idea that computer users are much more likely to abuse a resource if the cost of abusing the resource is negligible: the underlying reason spam has become so rampant is that sending an e-mail has minuscule cost for spammers.

 Dwork and Naor proposed that spamming might be reduced by injecting an additional cost in the form of an expensive CPU computation: CPU-bound functions would consume CPU resources at the sender's machine for each message, thus preventing huge amounts of spam from being sent in a short period.

 The basic scheme that protects against abuses is as follows: